 Please note that the journal club is offered in English only.

-The program is designed to benefit students by exposing them to hands-on workshops and seminars that enhance their awareness and understanding of the profession of obstetrics and gynaecology.
+The program is designed to benefit students by exposing them to virtual hands-on workshops and seminars that enhance their awareness and understanding of the profession of obstetrics and gynaecology.

 Each year, the SOGC Resident Committee hosts a week-long series of teleconferences that are open to all Canadian medical students.
 The calls are organized by region, with resident representatives from each ob/gyn program in Canada attending the calls.
 Residents will provide information about their respective programs, and be available to answer questions from callers.